 The key entities implementing the UAE’s nuclear energy program are the:

 ENEC announced in December 2009 that it had selected a consortium led by Korea Electric Power Corporation (KEPCO) to design, build and help operate civil nuclear power plants for the UAE peaceful nuclear energy program.
 The KEPCO team includes US-based Westinghouse.
-The first of the four units is scheduled to begin providing electricity to the grid in 2017, with the three later units being completed by 2020.

 US-UAE Peaceful Nuclear Energy Cooperation

-In December 2009, a US-UAE bilateral agreement for peaceful nuclear cooperation went into force, enhancing international standards of nuclear non-proliferation, safety and security.
+In December 2009, a US-UAE bilateral agreement for peaceful nuclear cooperation went into effect, enhancing international standards of nuclear non-proliferation, safety and security.
 Known as a “123 Agreement,” the pact establishes a required legal framework for commerce in civilian nuclear energy between the two countries.

-A number of US firms are involved in the UAE nuclear energy program.
+A number of US firms are involved in the UAE nuclear energy program:

 - Virginia-based Lightbridge Corporation has provided consulting services to the UAE on the design, development and management of the key organizations required to implement a nuclear energy program according to the highest international standards.